Skip to content

 Active work: one click per language plus an optional 5-10 minute scan of the top products.
 Total real effort: 30-60 minutes.
 The rest runs as a background job — close the tab, check the result the next day.
 The seven-day window in the timeline is the relaxed pace alongside daily store work, not the actual workload.

-How good is the AI translation really?
+How good is the Shopyai translation really?

 Translator-level for product descriptions, because product copy uses plain factual language.
 For marketing slogans and cultural references we recommend manual rewriting — slogans differ per culture anyway, and a literal translation never lands as well as an original line.